 Pictures of my mining operation, not large:

 That’s it. with minergate you can start mining with your laptop right away.
 Although that will not fetch you much.
 But you will get the jest of mining.

 For this specific purpose, I picked up 2 used APC ES400 and APC ES700 UPSs from ebay.
-I saved a significant amount of money by picking up a battery less UPS.
-I also avoided having to deal with bad batteries and having to dispose of them.
+I saved a significant amount of money by picking up used and once without battery.
+I also avoided having to deal with bad batteries and figuring our how to dispose of them.

 I picked a bigger battery locally with 7.2AH.

 After looking through the battery compartment, I found out that there are plastic prices that push the battery upward.
-Not sure if there are other reason than to prevent people.
-From buying a cheaper model and replaced the battery later with a bigger on.
+Not sure if there is a reason other than preventing people from buying a cheaper UPS model and replace the battery later with a bigger on.

-I started to pull out the plastic prices one at a time.
+I started to cut out the plastic prices one by one.
 After fully removing the plastic prices, I was able to fit the battery perfectly.
 The process was easy if you have the right tools.
 I used a cable cutter, pilers, and a small cable cutter.